Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 • Updating the information in our Taking Care booklet used to prepare parents for discharge home

-Parents at Sinai are now better equipped with pain relief strategies when attending appointments with their newborns.
+Parents at Mount Sinai are now better equipped with pain relief strategies when attending appointments with their newborns.